eroicaleo/LearningPython/HandsOnML/Notes.md

 * Instance based: remember the instance and use the most similar instance to make prediction
 * Model based: like linear regression.

+# Chapter 2 End-to-End ML Project

+## Working with real data

+* List all the website with data

+## Looking at the Big Picture

+### Frame the problem

+* Machine Learning Project checklist see Appendix B
+* How does the company expect to use and benefit from this model?
+    * Boss's Answer: will be used in next stage of the pipeline
+* pipeline:
+    * Each stage: pulls in data -> process it -> spits out
+    * Self contained so robust
+    * Interface is data store
+    * Broken component needs to be monitored properly
+* What the current solution looks like? (reference performance)
+    * Boss's Answer: Manual and Not great (15% error)
+* Frame the problem
+    * Supervised/Unsupervised/Reinforcement?
+    * Classification/Regression?
+    * Batch/Online?

+### Select a performance Measure

+* For regression: Root mean squre error (RMSE)
+* Can also use Mean absolute error (MAE)
+* RMSE: l2 norm, MAE: l1 norm and general `l_k` norm
+* The higher the norm, more sensitive to outliers.
+So RMSE is more sensitive that MAE.

+### Check the assumption

+* It's important to list assumption we have can help find problem in early stage
+* For example, we assume the downstream needs just the price, but what if they actually need just cheap/expensive, 2 categorical Variables.

+## Get the Data

+* fetch data should be one function: `fetch_housing_data`
+* load data should be another function: `load_housing_data`

+### Take a quick look at the data

+* `housing.head()`
+* `housing.info()`: how many rows, the data type of each attributes and # of non-null value
+* Then if we find some categorical variables, we can use `pd.value_counts()`
+    * `housing.ocean_proximity.value_counts()`
+    * `housing['ocean_proximity'].value_counts()`
+* Then we use `data.describe()` to show the numerical variables

 # Chapter 9 Up and Running with TF

 * First define a python graph of computation to perform